 A fourth year of the project will be devoted to collecting detailed information for specific sites along the highway.
 The information from these sites will then be used to design solutions that may help keep the permafrost underneath the highway cool enough to remain stable.

 Developing an understanding of the impacts of climate change on highway infrastructure is critical for the continued development and maintenance of this highway corridor into the future.
 Project deliverables will be used to develop recommendations for Government of Yukon Highways and Public Works (H&PW) regarding strategies of adaption to climate change for the highway, allowing H&PW to identify present and future priority maintenance areas and develop remediation methods for high-risk highway sections.
 Importantly, this project will contribute to transportation security for multiple Yukon communities and First Nation groups.

-Lacia Kinnear, Director of Governance and Strategic Initiatives, College and External Relations
+Lacia Kinnear, Director of Governance and Strategic Initiatives, University and External Relations